Balwest

-Balwest (Bal West, meaning Western mine) is a hamlet in the civil parish of Germoe in west Cornwall, England, in the United Kingdom.
+Balwest (Bal West, meaning Western Mine) is a hamlet in the civil parish of Germoe in west Cornwall in the United Kingdom.

 The hamlet is on the southern edge of a former mining area, part of a geological formation known as the Tregonning-Godolphin Granite (one of five granite batholiths in Cornwall) which was formerly an important source of tin and copper ore (see also Geology of Cornwall).

 A Wesleyan Methodist chapel was opened at Balwest in 1829 for miners.
 The building is Grade II listed.